-Officials from HUD’s departments of Policy Development and Research, and Public and Indian Housing, were recently on hand to answer questions from industry stakeholders about a new report they commissioned from Abt Associates on administrative fees for Housing Choice Vouchers.
-Also known as “Section 8,” vouchers could play a major role in cementing HUD’s identity as the “Department of Opportunity” because they assist people in renting units on the open market, meaning they can move to areas with better schools, less crime, and other amenities associated with leaving poverty.
+Officials from HUD’s Departments of Policy Development and Research, and Public and Indian Housing were recently on hand to answer questions from industry stakeholders about a new report they commissioned from Abt Associates on administrative fees for Housing Choice Vouchers.
+Also known as “Section 8,” Housing Choice Vouchers could play a major role in cementing HUD’s identity as the “Department of Opportunity” because they assist people in renting units on the open market, meaning they can move to areas with better schools, less crime, and other features associated with leaving poverty.

-However, housing authorities have struggled to stay program compliant in recent years, let alone do the extra outreach and counseling work required to place low income residents in areas of opportunity, because Congress has capped appropriations for administrative fees.
-In 2013, the year of the study, sequestration drove the administrative fee proration down to 69% of the formula-driven total.
+But housing authorities have struggled to just stay program compliant in recent years, let alone do the extra outreach and counseling work required to place low-income residents in areas of opportunity, because Congress has capped appropriations for administrative fees.
+In 2013, the year of the study, sequestration drove the administrative fee proration down to 69 percent of the formula-driven total.
 While this has driven some real cost savings via automation, housing authorities also laid off staff and let vouchers go un-leased to manage costs.

-Housing Choice Vouchers have therefore been prevented from living up to their potential as change agents.
-According to a 2014 report by the MacArthur Foundation, 41% of Housing Choice Voucher residents live near low performing schools, compared to 25% of households living in apartments subsidized by the Low Income Housing Tax Credit.
-Rooflines has extensively covered the Baltimore Housing Authority’s pilot program to increase resident mobility using vouchers, which has produced strong initial results.
+Housing Choice Vouchers have essentially been prevented from living up to their potential as change agents.
+According to a 2014 report by the MacArthur Foundation, 41 percent of Housing Choice Voucher residents live near low-performing schools, compared to 25 percent of households living in apartments subsidized by the Low Income Housing Tax Credit.

-Readers looking for support for mobility policy changes will find only small changes in the report.
 The existing formula calculates fees based on the number of vouchers under lease and the local Fair Market Rent as a proxy for local wage rates.
-The newly proposed formula incorporates cost drivers that were discovered by actually tracking the time spent on various activities and costs of efficiently managing the program.
-The cost drivers, including several that are associated with economic mobility, are:
+The newly proposed formula from Abt incorporates cost drivers that were discovered by actually tracking the time spent on various activities and costs of efficiently managing the program.

 HUD plans to provide housing authorities with the source data so that they can model their own fee structures and plan for the future of their voucher administration departments.
 In the longer term, HUD plans to issue proposed rules based on the study’s findings and open a comment period in fall 2015.